BKWLD/asana-gitlab-bridge/README.md

 3. Until https://github.com/contentful/contentful-cli/issues/41 is implemented, you'll need to login to Contentful CLI by running: `yarn contentful login`.

-4. Run `contentful:asana:create` and `contentful:gitlab:create` to create the Contentful extensions in your space.
+4. Run `contentful:create` to create the Contentful extension in your space.

 5. Go into the Settings > Extensions in Contentful and for the Asana and GitLab extensions, edit them and supply the "Project list URL"s using the `...asana/projects` and `...gitlab/projects` URLs that Serverless rendered to the console.
 Click save after pasting in the URL.